darthbhyrava/darthbhyrava.github.io/_sections/welcome-to-jekyll.md

 order: 4
 ---

 I like words.
 And talking to people.
 And writing to them.
 And reading from them.
-So if you wish to ping me regarding football or fantasy literature or a cool research idea or a poem you've written or read, please feel free to reach out to me via [mail](bhyravajjula@gmail.com).
+So if you wish to ping me regarding football or fantasy literature or a cool research idea or a poem you've written or read, please feel free to reach out to me at __bhyravajjula@gmail.com__.
 Or even better, write to me.
 Yes, a real handwritten letter inside an envelope with stamps on it.
 I usually reply quickly.
 ```
 Sriharsh Bhyravajjula,
 307, Palash Nivas,